Best Sitting Position for Digestion

 In addition, your nervous system is accountable for regulating every aspect of your body, including your digestive system.
 Your stomach and intestines are in communication by a series of nerves that branch off the bottom of your spinal cord.
 Signals are sent between parts of the body by nerves, which are also essential for digestion, the passage of food through the intestinal tract, and the digestion of food.

 Poor posture when eating can put pressure on your spine, which may affect how nerves function.
 A misaligned spine can result in bones pressing against nerves and pinching them.
-This will cause organs in your body to malfunction because of heartburns, digestive problems, gas pains.
+This will cause organs in your body to malfunction because of heartburn, digestive problems, and gas pains.
 The bottom line is that a poor diet combined with improper sitting habits could make you sick!

 Is Sitting Bad for Digestion?